magento/devdocs/src/extensions/amazon-sales/release-notes/index.md

 -  {:.new}<!--4247, 4230-->Changed the order import process to align with Magento order requirements.
 These changes correct issues that prevented Magento from creating the corresponding order for an imported order.
 See [Managing Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/managing-orders.html) for information on order blockers and solutions.

    This change also adds order information in the _Order Notes_ column of the redesigned _Amazon Orders_ table to let the merchant know there is an issue with the order import.
+See [View Amazon Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-orders-all.html).

 -  {:.new}<!--CHAN-CHAN-4167, 4297, 4311, 4312, 4324-->Updated the _Recent Orders_ section of the store dashboard and added a new _All Orders_ feature that shows all Amazon orders, including the addition of filters and the use of pagination for viewing more orders.
-See [Store Dashboard](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-store-dashboard.html).
+See [Store Dashboard](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-store-dashboard.html) and [View Amazon Orders](https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/amazon-orders-all.html).

 -  {:.new}<!--CHAN-4013-->Updated product condition parameters to align with the [Amazon Renewed]( https://sell.amazon.com/programs/renewed.html) program.
 See [Amazon Renewed]( https://docs.magento.com/m2/ee/user_guide/sales-channels/asc/renewed-products.html).